Cthompsonlbi/Credit_Risk_Analysis/README.md

 ## Overview

-Jill commends you for all your hard work.
-Piece by piece, you’ve been building up your skills in data preparation, statistical reasoning, and machine learning.
-You are now ready to apply machine learning to solve a real-world challenge: credit card risk.
+Jill would like for us to evaluate several models to see if we can find one that can accurately identify if a loan to a customer would be in risk of default or not.

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
-Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+Because of this Jill asked me to employ different techniques to train and evaluate models with unbalanced classes.
+Jill asked me to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I have been requested to oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+Then, I'll need to try a combined approached of over- and undersampling using the SMOTEEN algorithm.
+Next, I'll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Purpose

+To complete this task, I will use skills learned in this module regarding Supervised Machine learning.
+I'll use imbalanced-learn libraries, scikit-learn libraries, Jupyter Notebook and Python to test out several algorithms and models such as :
+  * RandomOverSampler
+  * SMOTE
+  * ClusterCentroids
+  * SMOTEEN
+  * BalancedRandomForestClassifier
+  * EasyEnsembleClassifier

 ### Deliverable 1